sven-hash/docs/README.md

 Contributions to our documentation are very welcome.
 Please shoot us a pull request against the `develop` branch if you can see a way that they can be improved.

+The directory structure produced by Docusaurus (see below) can be confusing; please check the list below to make sure you are making edits in the correct place.

+* To contribute to the `🚧 current 🚧` (in development) version, edit files in `/docs/`
+* To contribute to previous versions, edit files in `/versioned_docs/<VERSION>/`
+* To contribute to an *existing* translation, edit files in `i18n/<LANGUAGE>/docusaurus-plugin-content-docs/<VERSION>`
+* To contribute tranlsations in a *new* language, please get in touch via max@nymtech.net or via our [Keybase](https://keybase.io/team/nymtech.friends) channel.

 ## Building

-This site is built with [Docsaurus](https://docusaurus.io/), which is managed via `npm`.
+This site is built with [Docusaurus](https://docusaurus.io/), which is managed via `npm`.

 Requirements:

 * `NodeJS`
 * `npm`

-Clone the docs from Github, then `cd docs`, then `npm i --save` to install dependencies.
+Clone the docs from Github, `cd docs`, then `npm i --save` to install dependencies.

 To develop the docs locally, run: